rualthan/rualthan.github.io/_posts/2025-11-26-terraform.md

 This is a module ([apache-example2](https://registry.terraform.io/modules/rualthan/apache-example2/aws/latest)) which I published on the registry.
 Please use it

 ## Meta arguments
 Meta-arguments are special class of arguments that are available across different resource types.
-We have mentioned depends_on for explicit dependency and provider arguments to refer to a specific provider when multi instances of the same provider exist in a configuration.
+We have mentioned `depends_on` for explicit dependency and `provider` arguments to refer to a specific provider using the alias.
 These are meta-arguments.

 Others are count, for_each, lifecycle etc. Look them up on the [documentation](https://developer.hashicorp.com/terraform/language/meta-arguments) with special attention to lifecycle.